By Dr. Marc Gafni

 Do You Know What I Need?

-Teaches Isaac Luria, the great Kabbalist writing in 16th century Safed, “All evil is a failure of love, and all love is a failure of eros.
+Teaches Isaac Luria, the great Kabbalist writing in 16th century Safed, “All evil is a failure of love and Eros.
 I can only hurt you if I feel that you are not connected to me.
 Would the hand stab the foot to take revenge?”
 Love, for Luria,32 is, in its very essence, the erotic re-ligaring with all of being.

 It always starts, however, not with all of being, but with a friend that you already know.